junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 3. If children or animals have a bowel movement near the house, clean it up at once.
 Teach children to use a latrine or at least to go farther from the house.

 4. Hang or spread sheets and blankets in the sun often.
-If there are bedbugs, pour boiling water on the cots and wash the sheets and blanketsall on the same day (see p.
-200).
+If there are bedbugs, pour boiling water on the cots and wash the sheets and blanketsall on the same day (see [page 200](#page-200)).

-5. De-louse the whole family often (see p.
-200).
+5. De-louse the whole family often (see [page 200](#page-200)).
 Lice and fleas carry many diseases.
 Dogs and other animals that carry fleas should not come into the house.

 6. Do not spit on the floor.
 Spit can spread disease.
 When you cough or sneeze, cover your mouth with your hand or a cloth or handkerchief.